techidaily/site-tech-hub/source/_posts/why-now-isnt-ideal-for-purchasing-the-latest-iphone-model.md

  But maybe you aren't concerned about having the very best new smartphone in your pocket.
 Well, it's still a bad time to buy a new iPhone if your money means anything to you.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SyMZxS9479s?si=0T6zZpyN2LBftFTM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##  iPhone 15 Prices Aren't Dropping Yet

  Although the next iPhone is practically right around the corner, market prices haven't begun to reflect that.
 This means that a new iPhone 15 will cost the same amount today as it cost when it launched in September last year.
 But two months from now, that price is likely to drop by at least $100, maybe more if you don't buy from Apple.